10 Things to Do Before Starting A Business

-5. Create a Marketing Plan

 Every new business should have a marketing plan.
 Your plan will act as a guide, one you can refer to as you move forward while establishing your business.
 And a clear marketing plan also outlines your approach, enabling you to reach your goals.
 Your plan serves to identify the right marketing channels and strategies for your business.
-It could be a website with an email campaign to drive leads or social media and a video story community app to promote your physical store and connect directly to your physical store.
+It could be a website with an email campaign to drive leads or social media and a video story community app to promote your physical store and connect directly with your customers.
 Or you might need to use local platforms such as niche press, radio and Google My Business.

 6. Create A Brand For Your Business

 Easy to say, but is it easy to do?
 Fortunately, it’s never been easier thanks to the range of branding tools now available, such as AI brand design, enabling you to create every element of your brand from one platform.
 And it’s just as well because branding is essential for business growth.
 Consumers have infinite business options to choose from, and it’s the businesses with relatable and consistent branding that succeed in engaging and connecting with their target audiences.
 And as branding creates familiarity, consumers get to know about your company the more you brand it.

-(Updated)